therladbsgh/ShareAid/photos/README.md

 ## Other Notes

 FYI: ShareAid/Photos uses a number of third-party machine-learning softwares, including, at different points in time, the Clarifai API, [Triage](http://phototriage.cs.princeton.edu/paper/Chang2016APT.pdf), [Attend2U](https://github.com/cesc-park/attend2u), and possibly others.
-These systems are black-box, so we are not able to precisely answer questions of "why" a certain photo was selected or "how" the machine knew to create certain captions.
+These systems are black-box, so we are not able to precisely answer questions of "why" a certain photo was selected or "how" the machine creates certain captions.

+The photos the Instagram scraper gets right now are of very low quality.
+I think increasing the quality could lead to dramatically better captions because I'm worried that they're just too low quality for scene recognition right now.

 ##

-If you have any questions, please email [philip_hinch@brown.edu](mailto:philip_hinch@brown.edu).
+If you have any questions, please email me at [philip_hinch@brown.edu](mailto:philip_hinch@brown.edu).